List of vice presidents of the United States who owned slaves

 This is a list of vice presidents of the United States who owned slaves.
 Slavery was legal in the United States from its beginning as a nation, having been practiced in North America since early colonial days.
-The Thirteenth Amendment of the United States Constitution formally abolished slavery in 1865, after the end of the American Civil War.
+The Thirteenth Amendment to the United States Constitution formally abolished slavery in 1865, after the end of the American Civil War earlier in the year.

 At least nine vice presidents owned slaves at some point in their lives.
 Thomas Jefferson was the first while Andrew Johnson was the last.